 The United States National Junior Team is the men's national under-20 ice hockey team that represents the United States at the International Ice Hockey Federation World Under-20 Championship (commonly referred to as the IIHF World Junior Championship).
 The 10-nation tournament features the world's best men's players under 20 years of age and is a 31-game event that takes place over the course of 10 days.

-The U.S. is hosting the 2018 IIHF World Junior Championship this year in Buffalo, New York, from Dec.
+The U.S. recently hosted the 2018 IIHF World Junior Championship this year in Buffalo, New York, from Dec.
 26, 2017-Jan.
 5, 2018.
-The event will include the first-ever World Juniors outdoor game when the U.S. and Canada square off at New Era Field, home of the NFL's Buffalo Bills, on Dec.
-29 at 3 p.m.
-ET.
+The event included the first-ever World Juniors outdoor game when the U.S. defeated Canada 4-3 in a shootout at New Era Field, home of the NFL's Buffalo Bills, on Dec.
+29 2017.